 Best answer: Amazon Kindle Unlimited is linked to one Prime membership.
 Only the primary user can borrow free ebooks; however, that user can freely share borrowed e-books with other Amazon Household members.

 What is Amazon Kindle Unlimited?

 I've been a subscriber for several years and have found many of my favorite books and titles on the service.
-For example, the entire Harry Potter series is available on Amazon Kindle Unlimited, and reading it this way is way cheaper than purchasing the titles individually.
+For example, both the Harry Potter and Hunger Games series are available on Amazon Kindle Unlimited, and reading them via subscription is way cheaper than purchasing the titles individually.

 How many people can share an Amazon Kindle Unlimited subscription?